BaiqSiska/EEG-Signals-Detection/README.md

 5. Classification
     - Support Vectore Machine
 ---
 *Note : Python is The application that I use to solve this problem.
-So that make sure it is installed on your computer.*
+So that make sure it is installed on your computer*
----